graceng5/OpenDuo-Android/README.md

 - Some simulators are function missing or have performance issue, so real device is the best choice

 ## Connect Us
-- You can find full API document at [Document Center](https://docs.agora.io/en/)
+- You can find full API document at [Document Center](https://docs.agora.io/en/).
-- You can file bugs about this demo at [issue](https://github.com/OpenDuo-Android/issues)
+- You can report issues about this demo at [issue](https://github.com/OpenDuo-Android/issues).

 ## License
 The MIT License (MIT).